Brandeis University: The Rabb School of Continuing Studies

 With more than 4,000 enrollments a year, the Rabb School of Continuing Studies develops educational offerings across four distinct divisions.
 It provides professional development opportunities through degree programs, personal enrichment and lifelong learning.

 Graduate School of Arts and Sciences

-One of four graduate schools on campus, the Graduate School of Arts and Sciences (GSAS) offers over 40 programs, 18 of which are doctoral programs.
+The Graduate School of Arts and Sciences (GSAS) offers over 40 programs, 18 of which are doctoral programs.
 Brandeis graduate students are eligible to cross-register for courses at Boston College, Boston University, Tufts University, and the Graduate Consortium in Women's Studies at MIT.
 Brandeis is also a member of the Boston Library Consortium, composed of 18 academic and research institutions in Massachusetts, Connecticut, Rhode Island, and New Hampshire.

 Rose Art Museum

 Established in 1961, the Rose Art Museum is a museum dedicated to 20th- and 21st-century art.

 Library

 The Brandeis Library provides resources and services to support research, scholarship, teaching, and learning on campus.

 The library manages more than 1,500,000 physical volumes, and more than 600,000 electronic books, as well as electronic journals and online databases.
 As part of the library, the Robert D. Farber University Archives & Special Collections Department houses Brandeis University's unique and rare primary sources, which support teaching, research and scholarship at the university and beyond.
 The department comprises University Archives, containing materials related to Brandeis University, and Special Collections, including rare books, original manuscripts dating from the 13th to 21st centuries, unique primary source material, and a wide variety of visual material.

-Subject strengths include the Holocaust and Jewish resistance to persecution; Jewish-American and émigré writers, composers and performing artists; left- and right-wing movements in the United States and Europe; and American and European political leaders and social reformers.
-Major collections include material on the Spanish Civil War, novelist Joseph Heller, caricaturist Honoré Daumier, and Justice Louis Dembitz Brandeis.